Too Many Guns shows the extent of gun

 However there is a serious loophole in Australia’s firearms laws that is being exploited by some gun owners so that they can accumulate dozens and dozens, and in some cases hundreds, of guns.
 Gun owners can endlessly recycle the same “good reason” to get their first gun and then their second gun, their tenth gun and their 300th gun.

-The NSW permit to acquire a firearm requires a person seeking to acquire a gun to state that:
+The NSW permit to acquire a firearm requires a person seeking to acquire a gun to state that they have a genuine reason for obtaining the weapon.

 The main reasons people give for obtaining a firearms licence are that they are a member of a shooting club or the owner of a rural property.
 Some also rely on their membership of a hunting club.

-Reform need to stop the accumulation of private arsenals
+Reform needed to stop the accumulation of private arsenals

 The Greens accept that there are people in the community who have a genuine reason to own a gun.
 Farmers on rural properties often require firearms for euthanizing injured stock or controlling wild invasive animals.
 Target shooting at a registered gun club is also a long-recognised and legitimate sport.
-Members of a shooting club and farmers may reasonably be able to establish a need for a number of guns to address their different needs.
+Members of a shooting club, Olympic and other competitive shooters, and farmers may reasonably be able to establish a need for a number of guns to address their different needs.
 However it is impossible to see how any one citizen can establish a “genuine” or “good reason” to have dozens, or even hundreds of guns.

 In the interests of community safety it is time this loophole in the firearms laws was closed so that once any gun owner owns at least 5 guns that they have to establish a separate and extraordinary reason for owning each additional gun.